CodeForFun-JayeshP/TweetsSentimentAnalysis/README.md

 <br>
 The Tweets sentiment analysis is used to analyse the tweets whether the tweets are <b>Positive</b> and <b>Negative</b>
-at last get to know how much percentage of tweets are <br>
-TP = True Positive,TN = True Negative,FP = False Positive,FN = False Negative <br>
-using <b>Confusion Matrix <b>
+at last get to know how much percentage of tweets are TP = True Positive,TN = True Negative,FP = False Positive,FN = False Negative using <b>Confusion Matrix <b>